movie42/react_study/README.md

    React component automatically is going to work render method

    > so Why need I class react component?
 Because, I NEED STATE.

+3. State is Object.

+4. I can't mutate state directly.
+   I can use this.setState({})